BBNaija: Iyanya, Bisola, invite Teddy A to music collaboration — Nigeria Today

 This leaves CeeC, Nina, Rico Swavey, Miracle, Tobi, Alex, Anto, Lolu and Khloe to continue the battle for the 45 million naira star prize.

-The post BBNaija: Iyanya, Bisola, invite Teddy A to music collaboration appeared first on The Nation Nigeria.
+The post BBNaija: Iyanya, Bisola, invite Teddy A to music collaboration appeared first on The Sun News.

 Do you have something awesome to share with the world?
 Click here to share